Updated: January 23, 2026

 Home to the excellent University of Minho, the University Quarter, a neighborhood of Braga that has been growing in popularity in the last few years, is home to many students and professionals alike.
 It’s a vibrant district with many hip bars, restaurants, and cafes.
 It’s perfect if you want to live in a lively and ever-changing environment.

-Steeped in its Christian roots, Bom Jesus do Monte (Good Jesus of the Mount) is located on a hill outside Braga’s city center.
-Although within walking distance, you can also get there by public transport and enjoy the breathtaking views across Braga.
+Steeped in its Christian roots, Bom Jesus do Monte (Good Jesus of the Mount) is one of the main Braga tourist attractions located on a hill outside Braga’s city center.
+This is an ancient pilgrimage church, which you can also get to easily by public transport or by car, to enjoy the breathtaking views across Braga and the rolling green hills of the surrounding countryside.

-Here you can find bigger and more luxurious real estate, and life in Bom Jesus do Monte is for those who enjoy a slower and quieter pace of life.
+Close by, you also have promising properties.
+You can find bigger and more luxurious real estate, and life close to Bom Jesus do Monte is for those who enjoy a slower and quieter pace of life.

 A relatively young neighborhood, born in 2013 through the merging of the two quarters, Maximinos and Sé e Cividade, this area of Braga is home to many historical buildings and houses.
 Many of them have been renovated, making this neighborhood a perfect location to set up a new home.

-Located outside Braga’s city center, Briteiros, Vila Verde em Espinho provides everything its residents need, meaning its ideal for families and those who don’t want to be in the middle of a busy city.
+Located outside Braga’s city center, Briteiros, Vila Verde, and Espinho provide everything their residents need, meaning it’s ideal for families and those who don’t want to be in the middle of a busy city.
 However, good public transport links, one of Portugal’s strengths, ensure you can reach Braga’s center in no time.

 Is Braga safe to live in?